nitinparasa/LSRE-Nitin-Parasa/ReflectiveReport/reflectivelog.md

 ###Running Log of Article selection:

+**9-December-2015:**

 First I found out this article [1]
 -	I planned to implement the MERTS (A Method for Early Requirements Triage and Selection) technique developed by M. Khurum et al. in their article [1].

 In this article the authors used established techniques for formulating effective product strategies.
 Requirements handling is highly important in MDRE perspective and hence a requirements triage and the selection of the ones aligned with a specific strategy.

+**16-December-2015:**

+Found out requirements to implement this technique but I am not have that clear idea as of how to exactly carry out this process.

-Then I changed to implement this technique [2]
+Then I changed to implement this technique [2].
+As I was reading the article it drew my whole attention towards it be it because of the mathematical calculations.
+Moreover not much research has been done in this area.

 #Reflective Report:

+**23-December-2015**

 ###Article selection: